The College of Liberal Arts and Sciences policies

 Students should consult their program handbooks or the individual school or department for information about requirements for graduate study.

 Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all policies set forth by the Graduate College and The College of Liberal Arts and Sciences.
-Any questions in regards to graduate policies for the college can be directed to TheCollege-Grad@asu.edu.
+Any questions in regard to graduate policies for the college can be directed to TheCollege-Grad@asu.edu.